cedric190703/Credit_Card_OCR/README.md

 ### Step 4 :
-Analysis of the credit card number with TensorFlow (AI model) and <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Kaggle dataset</a>.
+Analysis of the credit card with TensorFlow (AI model) and <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Kaggle dataset</a>.

 ### Backhend part (API):